Support Parachute, a pillar of injury prevention in Canada

 Our Vision

-We envision a Canada free of serious injuries, with Canadians living long lives to the fullest.
+We envision a Canada free of serious injuries, with people in Canada living long lives to the fullest.

 We want people to play, explore and be active while avoiding hazards that can cause injury and death.